kevinobee/markdown-cv/index.md

 Brought in on a short term contract to resource an in-house CMS project for a major German car manufacturer.

-Contract extended to help develop a variety of public websites for external customers.Brought in on a short term contract to resource an in-house CMS project for a major German car manufacturer.
 Contract extended to help develop a variety of public websites for external customers.

 Skills: ASP.NET · Web Applications · Microsoft SQL Server · Visual Basic .NET (VB.NET) · Internet Information Services (IIS)